 Keep in mind that the time for pursuing a personal injury lawsuit in New York is generally limited by a three-year statute of limitations.
 For wrongful death cases, the statute of limitations is generally two years.
 Some circumstances, such as suing a municipality, could shorten these deadlines.

 If you were injured in a motorcycle accident on Long Island, contact Rosenberg & Gluck, L.L.P. for a free case evaluation at (631) 451-7900.
-Our multilingual staff can assist callers in Spanish and Russian.
+Our multilingual staff can assist callers in Spanish.

 We will represent you on a contingency-fee basis where you pay us nothing for our legal services unless and until you recover compensation at the end of your case.